-Evaluation Techniques: Tests: There are SAM tests for this course.
-They will consist of hands on problems and/or objective questions that will parallel the homework.
-Lab Assignments: Skills assessment through projects and assignments.
+Evaluation Techniques: Tests: May consist of a combination of multiple choice, fill in the blank, as well as hands-on computer work.
+Lab Assignments: Will consist of quick checks, tutorials assignments, lab assignments, reviews, and case problems that are found at the end of each tutorial covered.
 Course work will need to be submitted to the instructor by the due date listed on the assignment page.
 Late work will be accepted but instructors have the right to post late points against the assignment.
 Homework will not be accepted after the test covering that material.
 Student will receive zero points for that portion of homework.
 The purpose of homework is to develop competent skills.
 Turning in homework after a skill assessment (test) defeats the purpose of homework.